-CLINICAL PRECEPTORS/SUPERVISORS/INSTRUCTORS
+CLINICAL PRECEPTORS/SUPERVISORS/TECHNOLOGISTS

-The clinical preceptors and clinical instructors of Cox College's ASR program are educated on program policies and procedures as well as proper coaching techniques to ensure each student receives a well-rounded clinical education experience.
-Each clinical preceptor and clinical instructor must undergo structured onsite evaluation conducted by either a clinical coordinator or the program director.
-This training consists of a one-on-one evaluation demonstration with a current student and program official, as well as a written test regarding program policies and procedures pertinent to a clinical preceptor/instructor.
+The clinical liaisons, preceptors, and clinical staff technologists of Cox College's ASR program are educated on program policies and procedures as well as proper coaching techniques to ensure each student receives a well-rounded clinical education experience.
+Each clinical preceptor must undergo structured onsite evaluation conducted by either a clinical coordinator or the program director.
+This training consists of a one-on-one evaluation demonstration with a current student and program official, as well as a written test regarding program policies and procedures pertinent to a clinical preceptor.

 As a teaching institution, CoxHealth expects all employees to readily teach and help students, i.e., Laboratory, Nursing, Radiology, Residents, Respiratory, etc. However, for uniformity and fairness in evaluations, selected individuals are trained and responsible for the clinical evaluations.
-This does not exclude input from the staff, which will come from Rotational Performance Reviews (formerly Bi-weekly Evaluations) evaluation forms provided on the Trajecsys website throughout the students' clinical rotations.
+This does not exclude input from the staff, which will come from Rotational Performance Reviews evaluation forms provided on the Trajecsys website throughout the students' clinical rotations.
 These evaluation forms are considered valuable information and are used along with academic evaluation, G.P.A.s, and individualized clinical competency evaluations to provide periodic reviews and evaluations.
 These periodic reviews are used to keep the student informed and updated as to their progress in the program.

-The program director will provide semi-annually provide feedback on the clinical instructors and preceptor's performance provided by the students.
-This feedback will also be shared with the clinical instructor/preceptor's immediate supervisor.
+The program director will provide semi-annually provide feedback on the clinical preceptor's performance provided by the students.
+This feedback will also be shared with the clinical preceptor's immediate supervisor.
 Clinical site feedback will be collected from the students and bi-annually reported to the clinical site supervisor for review by the program director.